SamuelReeder/caspr/deliverables/D2/sub-team-3_report.md

 # **Sub-Team Report**

-Each sub-team will also draft a sub-team report and place the file such as “deliverables/D2/sub-
-team-X\_report.md” following a structure similar to D1.
-This report should provide details of the
-Following:

 1. **A summary of your decisions and the options you considered for your component(s) (UI/frontend, logic/backend, database) so your TA knows what you have built and why.
 (Soft limit of 600 words.
 This doesn’t mean you have to write 600 words.
 Quality is more important than quantity).**

 ## Database